ssec/polar2grid/py/polar2grid/doc/source/custom_grids.rst

    your grids and not the Polar2Grid provided grids don't include the "grids.conf" in the command line option.

+Polar2Grid also includes a simple script that can generate the required text string when provided with general information about the grid you wish to create.
+See the :ref:`util_p2g_grid_helper` section.

 .. note::

     The decision of whether a grid is supported or not is ultimately up to